danielWatson3141/PortableAndroidTest/Mac/README.txt

 -path to trepn directory on device.
 -(optional) name of .pref file to use without path

- ./runtests $myPhone mytrace.trace 5 0 $myapp myProfile $trepnPath
+ ./runtests.sh $myPhone mytrace.trace 3 0 $myapp myProfile $trepnPath

-This will launch your target app and run your trace 5 times while profiling it with Trepn.
+This will launch your target app and run your trace 3 times while profiling it with Trepn.
 Once it has completed its execution 5 times, it will save Trepn's output as a csv, which then be pulled into your working directory.
 Each Experiment(set of runs) generates 1 csv file which can then be processed in Excel, R, Matlab, or your spreadsheet software of choice.

 Advanced Usage

-Open runtests with your preferred text editor or IDE.
+Open runtests.sh with your preferred text editor or IDE.

 We can make our experiments more complex by adding other inputs like button presses and text.